-Salute means health in Italian.
-Health – good health, it’s what we wish people all the time.
+April 2020 – Salute means health in Italian.
+Health – good health, it’s what we wish for people all the time.
 How are you?
 Are you well?
 It is understood that without health our lives are difficult, painful, sometimes even too short.
 Health is the most important thing we can have – not money or possessions but good health.
 A previously unknown illness circles the globe in just a few months, the speed of infection and rapidly increasing numbers of cases has quite literally paralysed our daily lives.
 A background dialogue of fear, uncertainty and concern permeates every aspect of our existence.
 Our entire economy has been shut down.
 Just like the Black Death of the 14th century there is no end in sight.
-And yet the incidence of plague historically is a regular phenomenon.
+And yet various waves of plague arrived in Venice over the centuries with disturbing regulatory.

 The City of Venice, my beloved adopted city, dominated trade in the Eastern Mediterranean for hundreds of years.
 Cargoes from Syria, Turkey, Egypt and Africa arrived daily in the lagoon.
 The boats were crewed by every nationality; Greeks and Arabs, Persians and North Africans.
 Sometimes the ships brought disease with them.
 On at least three occasions the plague arrived in the city, delivering illness and death to the population.